 The Last 100 Days

-Two of the three waves of the influenza pandemic hit the Canadian Expeditionary Force (CEF) overseas before the end of the war but thanks to the timing of the waves these had little overall effect.
-The official history of the medical services reported that the CEF experienced 776 out of 45,960 influenza cases overall.1 Historians now regard these numbers as low estimates, of both cases and deaths.2 To provide context for the size of the CEF in 1918, it had overseas 130,000 recruits, instructors, wounded, medical staff and administrators stationed in England.
-Another 105,000 men served in the Canadian Corps, with a further 47,000 men and women serving outside the corps in France and Belgium.3
+Two of the three waves of the influenza pandemic hit the Canadian Expeditionary Force (CEF) overseas before the end of the First World War, but thanks to the timing of the waves these had little overall effect.
+The official history of the medical services reported that the CEF experienced 776 out of 45,960 influenza cases overall.1 Historians now regard these numbers as low estimates, of both cases and deaths.2 To provide context for the size of the CEF in 1918, it had overseas 130,000 recruits, instructors, wounded, medical staff, and administrators stationed in England.
+Another 105,000 men served in the Canadian Corps, with a further 47,000 men and women serving outside the Corps in France and Belgium.3

 As a whole, the military was far better equipped to treat illness and injury than civilian institutions simply because illness and injury were much more common among troops than in the civilian population.
 During the first wave, units treated their afflicted troops in local accommodations in the rear.
 When there were too many afflicted troops for a unit to handle, additional medical personnel, tents, and supplies assisted.
-The military had the advantage of more doctors, orderlies, accommodations and supplies.
-In Canada, in 2015, there were 2.6 beds/1,000 people, while in 1918 the CEF had 146.1 beds per 1,000 troops.10 11
+The military had the advantage of more doctors, orderlies, accommodations, and supplies.
+In Canada in 2015, there were 2.6 beds per 1,000 people, while in 1918 the CEF had 146.1 beds per 1,000 troops.10, 11

-When the Canadians were on the offensive again, during the Hundred Days campaign starting on 8 August 1918, the first wave had run its course.
-The corps launched further attacks at Arras in last August, crossed the Canal du Nord in September and captured Cambrai in October.
+When the Canadians were on the offensive again, during the Hundred Days campaign starting on August 8, 1918, the first wave had run its course.
+The Corps launched further attacks at Arras in late August, crossed the Canal du Nord in September, and captured Cambrai in October.
 During the peak of fighting, there were new influenza cases.
-Its biggest impact was on the strength of the German army.
+The flu wave’s biggest impact was on the strength of the German army.
 It hit the enemy much harder, with men ill for longer – and this during a period of active operations.
-Only late in October did influenza again become an issue for the CEF, when the corps liberated large numbers of civilians.
-In one town alone, the corps’ medical services had to deal with hundreds of cases.12 With civilian hospitals far in the rear, it was up to Canadian medical services to provide help.
+Only late in October did influenza again become an issue for the CEF, when the Corps liberated large numbers of civilians.
+In one town alone, the Corps’ medical services had to deal with hundreds of cases.12 With civilian hospitals far in the rear, it was up to Canadian medical services to provide help.

 Overall, the most important effect that the outbreak of influenza had on Canadian operations during the war, indirect though it was, was that it debilitated the German strength at the front.